groundhoggwp/groundhogg/README.md

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.]( https://patchstack.com/database/vdp/9e5fb9d9-417e-4ba2-a0bf-8b7529b7122b )

 [](http://coderisk.com/wp/plugin/groundhogg/RIPS-RLU9faYUDI)

+## Development: Coding Standards

+This project uses PHP_CodeSniffer with WordPress Coding Standards (WPCS) and PHPCompatibility.

+- Ruleset: see .phpcs.xml.dist at the project root.
+- Install dev tools: run `composer install` (Composer will install PHPCS and register standards).
+- Verify WPCS configuration: `composer run wpcs:doctor`
+  - Expected: `Installed standards` includes `WordPress`, `WordPress-Core`, `WordPress-Extra`, `WordPress-Docs`.
+  - Expected: `installed_paths` shows `vendor/wp-coding-standards/wpcs` and `vendor/phpcompatibility/php-compatibility`.
+- Lint: `composer run lint:php`
+- Auto-fix: `composer run lint:php:fix`

+IDE integration (PhpStorm):
+- PhpStorm will auto-detect .phpcs.xml.dist.
+To run inspections, enable “PHP | Quality tools | PHP_CodeSniffer” and point the PHPCS binary to `vendor\bin\phpcs` (Windows) or `vendor/bin/phpcs` (macOS/Linux).
+Set the configuration to “Local” and the standard will be read from the ruleset.
+- You can also set a File Watcher to run `phpcbf` on save using `vendor\\bin\\phpcbf`.

+## Enabling WPCS inspections in PhpStorm

+If you are not seeing WordPress Coding Standards (WPCS) inspections in PhpStorm, follow these steps.
+This project already includes PHPCS/WPCS config files at the root: `.phpcs.xml.dist`, `.phpcs.xml`, and `phpcs.xml`.

+1) Ensure PhpStorm uses the project PHPCS binary
+- Open: Settings > PHP > Quality Tools > PHP_CodeSniffer
+- Configuration: Local
+- PHP_CodeSniffer path (Windows): `C:\Users\adria\PhpstormProjects\groundhogg\vendor\bin\phpcs.bat`
+- Click Validate.
+You should see version and Installed standards including: WordPress, WordPress-Core, WordPress-Docs, WordPress-Extra, PHPCompatibility, PHPCompatibilityWP, etc.

+2) Enable inspections and choose the standard/ruleset Depending on PhpStorm version, you may see slightly different UI labels.
+- Go to: Settings > Editor > Inspections > PHP > Quality tools > PHP_CodeSniffer validation
+- Enable the checkbox to turn on PHPCS inspections in the editor.
+- Choose ONE of the following:
+  - Ruleset file: Select the project file `.phpcs.xml` (root).
+PhpStorm should auto-detect this as the default ruleset.
+  - OR Coding standard: Select `WordPress` (this is a reliable fallback as vendor PHPCS definitely has WordPress installed).

+Notes
+- If using a global phpcs, this project’s rulesets also include a fallback `installed_paths` config to help global PHPCS locate WPCS and PHPCompatibility under `vendor`.
+- CLI checks (run from project root):
+  - `vendor\bin\phpcs -i` (should list WordPress and PHPCompatibility standards)
+  - `vendor\bin\phpcs -sp --standard=WordPress admin\events\events-page.php` (should report WPCS findings)
+  - `vendor\bin\phpcbf` to auto-fix fixable issues.

+If inspections still don’t appear, ensure the Editor > Inspections page has PHP_CodeSniffer validation enabled, and try switching between selecting the `.phpcs.xml` ruleset file and selecting the `WordPress` coding standard directly.
+Also confirm no file-level suppression is active in the current file.